This page provides information on V-Ray Proxy objects.

 Before you can import a mesh through a V-Ray Proxy object, you need to create the mesh file first.
-This can be done either from the V-Ray Toolbox .
-To do that select the mesh you want to export and in the V-Ray Toolbox click Convert to V-Ray Proxy.
-This will bring up the V-Ray Create Proxy dialog:
+This can be done from the V-Ray Toolbox.
+To do that, select the mesh you want to export, and in the V-Ray Toolbox, press Convert to V-Ray Proxy.
+This brings up the V-Ray Create Proxy dialog:

-Path – Specifies the directory where the mesh file will be created.
+Path – Specifies the directory where the mesh file is created.
 Relative paths can be used.
-If this is kept blank, the .vrmesh file will be created in the same directory as the scene file.
+If this is kept blank, the .vrmesh file is created in the same directory as the scene file.

 Export type – Controls how proxies are exported when multiple meshes are selected:

-Single vrmesh file –Takes all selected objects and will merge them into one mesh file.
-Also stores the transformations of the selected objects.
-When importing the file with a proxy object, it must be centered at the origin, if you want the objects to be in the same place.
+Single vrmesh file – Takes all selected objects and merges them into one mesh file.
+Also, stores the transformations of the selected objects.
+When importing the file with a proxy object, it must be centered at the origin if you want the objects to be in the same place.

 Separate vrmesh file for each item – Creates one file for each selected object.
 The name of each file is derived from the name of the corresponding node.
-Unless the Include transform option is checked, the transformation of an object is not included in its mesh file, and the corresponding proxy must have the same transformation as the original object, if it is to appear in the same place.
-Note: Can be used even with a single object, which will cause the object pivot to be preserved in the exported .vrmesh file.
+Unless the Include transform option is checked, the transformation of an object is not included in its mesh file, and the corresponding proxy must have the same transformation as the original object if it is to appear in the same place.

 File name – The name of the file, if the Single vrmesh file option is selected.